Table of Contents

-The makeover has also resulted in a paramount shift in the conventional money management and banking services industries as Fintech has construed into a series of disruptive innovations.
+The makeover has also resulted in a paramount shift in the conventional money management and banking services industries as fintech has construed into a series of disruptive innovations.

-The current Indian Fintech space
+The current Indian fintech space

 India is no longer holding back from leveraging the latest technology to simplify financial services, and UPI is an excellent example to support that statement.
 Since the innovation of UPI, there have been many apps contending to be “the one” while Google Pay has been the go-to app for many.
-These apps have significantly hit the high spots, making payments easy and error free.
+These apps have significantly hit the high spots, making payments easy and instant.

-The current ecosystem comprises of Fintech startups, digital payment companies, banks, multinational technology pioneers, and insurance companies.
+The current ecosystem comprises of fintech startups, digital payment companies, banks, multinational technology pioneers, and insurance companies.

 India encourages innovation